isfar17/Flask-blog-app-using-Flask-Blueprint/README.md

 -> main.py
 ```

-Then i copy-pasted the files of bootstrap blog folder:
+Then i copy-pasted all the files of bootstrap blog folder:

 ```
 -> Project -1